oggnimodd/svelte-and-zombies/README.md

 ### Game assets

 The plants, zombies, and projectiles images are sourced from [Plants vs. Zombies Wiki](https://plantsvszombies.fandom.com/wiki/).
-These assets are used here for educational and demonstration purposes only.
+All visual assets and related intellectual property remain the property of PopCap Games and Electronic Arts, the creators of Plants vs. Zombies These assets are used here for educational and demonstration purposes only.

 ### Music Attribution